nextbillion-ai/mdm-storage/README.md

 # MDM Storage

-MDM Storage is the storage layer of
+MDM Storage is the storage layer of all MDM projects.